VictoriaUsman/POS-Data-Pipeline/README.md

 architecture diagram above.
 This is boilerplate — auth flows, pagination, and error handling are minimal and need hardening before production use.

+### Retry & Backoff

+All HTTP calls in `connectors/base.py` (`BasePOSConnector._request`) share one retry strategy:

+- Retries on connection/timeout errors and on `429`/`500`/`502`/`503`/`504` responses.
+- Exponential backoff with full jitter (`random.uniform(0, min(60s, 1s × 2^attempt))`), up to 5 attempts.
+- Honors a vendor's `Retry-After` header when present, falling back to jittered backoff otherwise.
+- S3 writes use boto3's `adaptive` retry mode (5 max attempts) for transient throttling on upload.

+Caveat: Lambda has a 15-minute execution timeout.
+A worst-case run (5 attempts × up to 60s backoff) could approach that limit if a vendor API is degraded — fine for boilerplate, worth monitoring once live.

 ## POS Integration Notes

 | Vendor | Stores | Integration | Notes |